ibjosh1985/ICREDIBB/readme.txt

 This will require a change in the setup files for the php.ini file.
 Please send the following information to your host:

-//Thanks to Paul Ellison [ http://philo.mine.nu ] for this fix, he saved my life\\
 allow_call_time_pass_reference = On
 display_errors = Off         <-- This will cause IcrediBB to stop functioning if it's on. register_globals = On